cicean/Event-Crawler/README.md

 Event-Crawler
 =============

++The copy from the https://github.com/lovesh/Event-Crawler, and modify it and update to our custom version for event web site crawler

 Gets events from APIs of eventful, eventbrite and meetup, normalizes them to a particular format and stores them in MongoDB.
 This was my first scala project.
 To use it type on the shell `sbt console`